Skip to Content

 Roots need oxygen.
 And when the soil stays wet and never dries out—even a bit—this prevents the flow of oxygen to the roots.
 Given the prevalence of overwatering, I’d recommend that as the first thing to consider.
 Most varieties of monstera like the top several inches of their soil to dry out before you water them again.

-Coco coir is a great peat moss alternative you can add in as well.
-This material helps retain moisture in a way that is lightweight and will not suffocate the roots.
+Perlite and coco coir—a great peat moss alternative—are great amendments you can add in to lighten up soils.
+They help with lightweight moisture retention and drainage.
 Read more about soil amendments in my indoor potting soil 101 article.

-Bottom line: Is the soil super dense, and does it remain wet for long periods of time?
-Your monstera leaves turning yellow are likely a result of overwatering.
+Bottom line: Is the soil dense and does it remain wet for long periods of time?
+Yellowing leaves are likely a result of overwatering.

-I let the leaf die off completely and then cut it off.
-But I immediately gave the plant a deep, soaking water in the kitchen sink.
+I immediately gave the plant a deep, soaking water in the kitchen sink.
 It thanked me by perking back up and not killing off any more leaves.
+I let the yellow leaf die off completely and then trimmed it off.

 Bottom line: Has it been a while since you’ve watered?
 Is the soil super dry?
-If so, monstera leaves turning yellow are likely a result of underwatering.
+If so, yellowing leaves are likely due to underwatering.

 yellowing leaf on a thai constellation monstera